codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Alter--Change-af03.md

 Records: 0  Duplicates: 0  Warnings: 0
 ```

-Can you guess what happens if you omit the data type when defining a new column name?
+Can you guess what happens if you omit the data type when defining a new column name or adding a new column?